belle2/basf2/analysis/doc/Priors.rst

            set includes regularization.
-         - In case you notice overfitting or want to stop the training, Ctrl+C will stop the training and create the required output files so in case it takes a bit of time to exit out, it may be because it is writing those files.
+         - In case you notice overfitting or want to stop the training, Ctrl+C will stop the training and create the required output files so in case it takes some time to exit out, it may be because it is writing those files.

 .. warning::
+         - The tool does not consider the particles with PDG values other than the ones given in ``particle_list`` (even as background) during training so it is advisable to include particles with sufficiently large proportions in the ``particle_list`` even if their priors are not required.
          - In case your ``particle_list`` contains only two particles, kindly avoid creation of scaling file because ``TemperatureScaling`` which is used for calibration of priors will give out only the output for the higher PDG value and so further